jahnavijasti/LinearSVM/README.md

 One of them is the Spam dataset, that has been downloaded directly from https://statweb.stanford.edu/~tibs/ElemStatLearn/datasets/spam.data
 It gives information whether an email is spam or not.
-Other is a simulated dataset using `np.random.randint` The data_test should contain either +1 or -1
+Other is a simulated dataset using `np.random.randint`

+Users can use their own dataset.
+But the data_test should contain either +1 or -1

 ## Functions
 The `objective` function calculates the objective of the SVM with squared hinge loss, while *grad_obj* calculated the gradient.